-The Calderdale Forum 50+ draws on the experience of a number of volunteers, who make up the organisation’s committee.
+Calderdale Forum 50 Plus draws on the experience of a number of volunteers, who make up the organisation’s committee.

 Malcolm Kielty MBE: Malcolm’s involvement in the arena of Rugby League for 49 years is widely known throughout Calderdale, culminating in the award of an MBE in the 2014 Honours List.
 He is also very involved with Disability Partnership Calderdale (DPC) as a member and former Chair, a co-founder of the Cardinals Wheelchair Sports Club and founder of the Calderdale Community Coaching Trust (a charitable foundation).
 He brings to the Forum a wealth of connections and networking ability throughout Calderdale.
 These skills and his experience have been invaluable as a forum Committee Members for the last three years and as Chair since November 2014.

-Ann Ogilvie: Having a career history in project management/change management I have brought experience to the committee relating to planning and driving forward new initiatives.
-I currently work in Adults, Health and Social Care at Calderdale Council and have a large network of contacts across the Calderdale Commissioning Group, Calderdale Royal Hospital, Providers, Contractors and the Voluntary Sector.
-My aim is to support people across the borough to remain happy and safe in the own homes for as long as possible and leading the type of life they wish to lead.
-I am married with two sons and my hobbies include walking, gardening and, of course, shopping!
+Ann Ogilvie: Having had a successful career in project management/change management Ann has brought experience to the committee relating to planning and driving forward new initiatives.
+She currently works in Adults, Health and Social Care at Calderdale Council and has a large network of contacts across the Calderdale Commissioning Group, Calderdale Royal Hospital, Providers, Contractors and the Voluntary Sector.
+Her aim is to support people across the borough to remain happy and safe in their own homes for as long as possible and leading the type of life they wish to lead.
+She is married with two sons and her hobbies include walking, gardening and, of course, shopping!